 - The School of Management: This school offers programs like Business Administration, Health Care MBA, and Management.

-- The School of Nursing and Health Sciences: Simmons College Nursing (including the Simmons Nursing online programs), has been recognized multiple times for excellence.
+- The School of Nursing and Health Sciences: Simmons University Nursing (including the Simmons Nursing online programs), has been recognized multiple times for excellence.
 This school also offers related programs like the Simmons Online FNP, Nutrition, Physical Therapy, and Health Professions Education.

 - The School of Library and Information Science: In addition to Library and Information Science, this school offers archives management, and children’s literature programs, including an MFA in Writing for Children.

 - The School of Social Work: Simmons social work online and on campus programs focus on understanding and helping communities thrive.
 This includes education programs including special education, the Simmons online MSW, and behavior analysis.